johannesesbjornsson/defi-cefi-crypto-bot/readme.md

 Next steps

-* Add check to see if price has increased without pending txn having succeded
 * Make email work
 * Add checks for fees on tokens (and re-adjust the json files)
 * Add unit tests for transactions (a few)